xmaxrayx/MaxAHKv2-Lib/README.md

 # why it has garbage name?

 becouse I want compatibility , i'd rather have garbage name spend a lot of time.

+#announcment
+with v2 start you dont need change the funiction name